Of One Blood (album)

-Of One Blood is the second studio album by Shadows Fall, released on April 4, 2000.
+Of One Blood is the second studio album by American metal band Shadows Fall, released on April 4, 2000.
 It was the band's first release on Century Media Records, featuring Brian Fair, and the last to feature drummer David Germain.

 A remastered version of the album, along with the band's 2001 Japanese EP Deadworld, was released under the title Fear Will Drag You Down in Europe and Australia, containing new and updated artwork.
 Metal Temple gave that version of the album a score of 7 out of 10.